 - Billing for expenses and operational costs which are ineligible for reimbursement;

 - Fraudulent claims or schemes (i.e. doctors signing off on services non-licensed individuals provided) which constitute False Claims Act violations.

 - Discounts for services or supplies, below fair-market-value space or equipment leases, payments to family members, and certain marketing commissions which may constitute an illegal form of “remuneration” under the Anti-Kickback Statute – unless they meet the criteria of statutory “safe harbors.”

 - Direct compensation, direct investment, and company / practice ownership relationships which may implicate the Stark Law when physicians make referrals for designated health services to an entity with which they have a financial relationship.

 Trust Proven Texas Attorneys With Your Health Care Compliance

 While “red flags” may potentially lead to fraud, many are the result of errors, poorly structured agreements and relationships, and poor billing and transactional practices.
 These missteps, even when seemingly insignificant, can expose providers and medical businesses to grave risks.

-At Hendershot, Cannon & Hisey, P.C., our attorneys not only defend health care clients against allegations of fraud – we also work proactively with practices, physicians, and other medical businesses to ensure they take the correct steps in avoiding the red flags which so often lead to disruption and increased risks-exposure.
+At Hendershot, Cowart & Hisey, P.C., our attorneys not only defend health care clients against allegations of fraud – we also work proactively with practices, physicians, and other medical businesses to ensure they take the correct steps in avoiding the red flags which so often lead to disruption and increased risks-exposure.